cochran-at-niche/cs101/1_LifeInTheShell/README.md

 ## Commands

-A shell command can include the following
+A shell command has the following parts:

 - Program name
-    - Searches for it in the `$PATH`
+    - Searches for it in `$PATH`
     - Use `which` to see which program will be called
 - Arguments - technically, everything that comes after the command name
     - Options - e.g. `docker-compose -f docker-compose.backend.yml`